grafana/jsonnet-libs/velero-2-mixin/README.md

 The Velero mixin contains the following dashboards:

-- Velero cluster overview
+- Velero cluster view
 - Velero overview
-- Velero logs overview
+- Velero logs

 and the following alerts: